Senior Literary Agent

 Marie Lamba (www.marielamba.com) is author of the young adult novels What I Meant… (Random House), Over My Head and Drawn, and of the picture books Green Green: A Community Gardening Story (Farrar Straus Giroux), and A Day So Gray (Clarion).
 Her articles appear in more than 100 publications, and she's a frequent contributor to Writer’s Digest.
 Marie has worked as an editor, an award-winning public relations writer, a book publicist, and has taught classes on novel writing and on author promotion.

 What I'm looking for

 I represent fiction and non-fiction for children and for adults.

-I'm currently seeking middle grade and young adult fiction, especially with diverse points of view, or a STEM tie-in.
+I'm currently seeking middle grade and young adult fiction and graphic novels, especially with diverse #ownvoices points of view, or a STEM tie-in.
 I also want general adult fiction and women’s fiction.
 I’d love to find an original women's novel that would inspire the next smart and funny chick flick.
 I also represent a select number of established illustrators and picture book authors.
 I’d love a fresh non-gory ghost story for any age.
 I’m fascinated with hidden treasures, artifacts and with discovering ancient civilizations right beneath our feet.
 I’m a huge fan of folklore and fairy tales, and, while I wouldn’t want a retelling, I always enjoy those elements woven into a story in a unique way.
 Overall, books that are original, moving and/or hilarious are especially welcome.

 I'm NOT interested in Christian fiction, horsey books, thrillers, genre science fiction or high fantasy (though I enjoy fantasy and speculative elements, especially in middle-grade fiction), erotica, category romance (though romantic elements are welcomed in novels), or books that feature graphic violence.